m1cr0man/EightyTwentyFive/README.md

 These are Lua programs wrote specifically for use with the Minecraft mod [ComputerCraft](http://www.computercraft.info), which adds computers and "turtle" robots to the game.

+### Stateful

+Allows turtle applications to resume where they left off by wrapping the turtle library and logging the return value of each function call, in order, to disk.

+When the program is resumed the turtle commands will be "fast forwarded" to the point where the program closed by sending these same return values again.

+This works for most turtle programs but does not cover user interaction or the rednet library.

+#### Usage

+Run the program either in your scripts through `shell.run` or manually at the command prompt.
+This will wrap the turtle API globally.

 ### Shockwave